 The Glasgow Inner Ring Road was planned as an urban motorway route around the city centre.
-Only the north and west flanks were constructed, and today, these carry the M8 motorway through the city.
-Click here to view our IRR articles!
+Only the north and west flanks were constructed, and today these carry the M8 motorway through the city.

 The story of Glasgow’s motorways can be traced back to the 1940s.
-This section provides background on the planning & development of the motorway system, & includes a timeline of important dates.
+The History section provides background on the planning & development of the motorway system, & includes a timeline of important dates.